 Second, recognise that only by having the right expertise around the boardroom table can informed discussion begin.
 A good place to start is the professional development of current board members.
 Use board strategy days to discuss core themes.
 Make climate change a point on the regular boardroom agenda.
 Or, actively seek ESG skills during the normal course of the board rotation process.
 Recognise that for many, this is a journey and one that will take several years to run its full course.

 This is where Chapter Zero can help.
-Its purpose is to enable Non-Executive Directors (NEDs) in UK boardrooms engage effectively in a strategic debate about the climate challenge.
-In just over a year it as become a board-level community of more than 900 members, with 47 FTSE100 and 97 FTSE250 boards having at least one director in the network.
+Its purpose is to enable non-executive directors (NEDs) in UK boardrooms engage effectively in a strategic debate about the climate challenge.

 Third, be ready to adapt reporting and risk management processes to meet this increased scrutiny.
 As a board, try and be clear about how you intend to deploy capital for change.
 A constructive way to begin is through open discussion with your investors.
 From here, an effective ESG framework can be developed.